-Meet our Board - Board members come from a wide range of backgrounds including medical professionals, business practitioners, community workers and amputees.
+Meet the Peke Waihanga Board members.
+Coming from a wide range of backgrounds, the Board includes medical professionals, business practitioners, community workers and, of course, amputees.

-George, from Ngati Porou, has a background in business, Non-Government Organisations and the public sector.
-A Chartered Accountant (with an MBA) by profession, his main roles concentrated on strategy and business development especially in on-line digital environments.
+George, from Ngati Porou, has a background in business, Non-Governmental Organisations and the public sector.
+A Chartered Accountant (with an MBA) by profession, his main roles concentrated on strategy and business development, especially in online digital environments.

 While he represented New Zealand in Badminton a number of years ago, Kevin’s son Christopher represented New Zealand in Cycling at the London Paralympics.